 I did not go to college after high school.
 My mother would have decided where I went and what I took and I needed to get away from her control.
 I took low paying office jobs instead.
 My second job after high school was with a small company that had only four to six employees for the year I worked there.
 Francine Fetyko was my supervisor.
 Francine told me what tasks I was good at and showed me how to be good at other tasks.
 The job lasted only a year because the owner decided to move the company to Kansas City.
 He invited me to go with, but I decided to stay in Chicago.
 Francine moved to Kansas City, but we stayed friends until her death 46 years later.

 Saying No To The Lures Of The Chicago Mob

-That company left in the spring.
+That company left Chicago for Kansas City in the spring.
 I did some temporary office work and waitressing.
 That autumn, when I was 21, I got a job waitressing at a fancy restaurant.
 Waitresses wore a uniform that was short and revealed a little cleavage.
 I worked the lunch shift.
 After I’d been working there about a month, the restaurant scheduled a Friday the 13th cocktail party.
 Decorations included a real black cat and a ladder to walk under.
 The manager scheduled me to be the only waitress at the party.
 Guests included prominent Chicago businessmen, local politicians, local media celebrities, Chicago Bears players, and movie star Cesar Romero (The Joker in the original Batman series).
 I had more fun at that party than any other party in my entire life.

 The following week, I went back to working my lunch shift.
 The manager came into the restaurant that week, sat at the bar, and asked me to serve him.
 He wrote his phone number on a napkin, gave me the napkin, and told me to call him.
 I didn’t make the call.
 After a few days the manager came in and repeated that routine, this time giving me a dime as well as a napkin with his phone number.
 I didn’t make the call.